Excessive hair comprises two entities:

 - Porphyria cutanea tarda

-- Drug, eg ciclosporin, phenytoin, androgenic steroids, minoxidil
+- A systemic medication such as ciclosporin, phenytoin, androgenic steroids, or minoxidil.

 Localised acquired hypertrichosis may be associated with: